ucb-bar/chipyard/docs/Generators/SHA3.rst

 Using a SHA3 Accelerator
 ------------------------
-Since the SHA3 accelerator is designed as a RoCC accelerator, it can be mised into a Rocket or BOOM core by overriding the BuildRoCC key.
+Since the SHA3 accelerator is designed as a RoCC accelerator, it can be mixed into a Rocket or BOOM core by overriding the BuildRoCC key.
 The configuration mixin is defined in the SHA3 generator.
 An example configuration highlighting the use of this mixin is shown here: